JamesABaker/nni_supplementary_material/readme.md

 ### Features.

-- The scripts can be used to mine Uniprot files into tables that have easier to handle information about their transmembrane domain and neighboring residue sequences in csv format.
+- The scripts can be used to mine Uniprot files into tables that have easier to handle information about their transmembrane domain and neighbouring residue sequences in csv format.

-  - Detects annotation for transmembrane regions.
-  - Detects annotation for orientation.
-  - Detects annotation for singlepass and multipass transmembrane proteins.
-  - Detects for overlapping residues in the flanks and evenly reassigns the flanking residues to the respective TMH.

 ### Usage.

-2. These scripts require Biopython, numpy, and [python 2.7](https://www.python.org/downloads/).
+1. These scripts require Biopython, numpy, and [python 2.7](https://www.python.org/downloads/).
 Run `sudo easy_install pip; sudo pip install numpy; sudo pip install Biopython` and enter your password as appropriate.
 If you come across any errors it is probably because python is not installed in the default locations, or a package has already been installed before you ran these commands.

-3. Run the database builder scripts using `python topdb_to_table(fasta).py` and `python Uniprot_to_table.py`.
+2. Run the database builder scripts using `python topdb_to_table(fasta).py` and `python Uniprot_to_table.py`.
 These generate csv files from the database files.

-4. Use `TableX.py` or `FigureX.py`on the files you want to generate figures for by changing the variable `list_of_files` to a list of the names of .csv files.
+3. Use `TableX.py` or `FigureX.py`on the files you want to generate figures for by changing the variable `list_of_files` to a list of the names of .csv files.
 Some may require moving vectors and numbers outputted into a graph producing software like Excel.
 Please refer to the paper for a more detailed explanation for what each figure and table represents about the data.